rdinnager/AFD-manuscript/AFD-manuscript.md

 divergence rates (52 phylogenies for each) such that the maximum divergence achieved in the phylogeny was high: 800 PAM units, medium:
 600 PAM units, or low: 300 PAM units.
-A PAM unit is the number of point accepted mutations--changes that replace a single amino acid in a protein with another, and are accepted by natural selection (Dayhoff, Schwartz, and Orcutt 1978)--that have occurred per 100 amino acids.
+A PAM unit is the number of point accepted mutations---changes that replace a single amino acid in a protein with another, and are accepted by natural selection (Dayhoff, Schwartz, and Orcutt 1978)---that have occurred per 100 amino acids.

 The ALF software simulates the evolution of genomic sequences along these input phylogenies using various parameters to customize the